darshan-k-s/pesticide-sprayer-arm/README.md

 # One-time: ensure scripts are executable
 chmod +x default_scripts/*.sh
 ```
-After this, only one scriptws starts the whole system with the real hardware.
+After this, only one script starts the whole system with the real hardware.
 The automation is a different script.
 ```bash
 # Start full system on real hardware
 ./default_scripts/start_all_real.sh